Diósgyőri VTK: Fehérvár

 Fehérvár FC, often referred to as Videoton, having been called that for the vast majority of their history, is one of the biggest rivals of DVTK, however, unlike the rest of the teams in this section, Videoton and Diósgyőr fans used to be very fond of each other, until the late 2000s.
 Their relationship soured, when the Fidesz–KDNP regime of Hungary, spearheaded by Prime Minister, Viktor Orbán, started pouring money disproportionately into domestic football, with some clubs, like Ferencvárosi TC, Fehérvár FC and Puskás Akadémia FC being treated favourably as opposed to the rest of the teams which the league comprised.
-Since then, DVTK fans have even started referring to Videoton supporters as "Nyugati tirpákok", meaning, Tirpáks of the West, with Tirpák being a derogatory term being used to describe the Slovakian minority residing in Hungary, and simultaneously a term used to mock the fans of DVTK's arch rivals, Nyíregyháza Spartacus FC.
+Since then, DVTK fans have even started referring to Videoton supporters as "Nyugati tirpákok", meaning, Tirpáks of the West, with Tirpák being a derogatory term being used to describe the Slovak minority residing in Hungary, and simultaneously a term used to mock the fans of DVTK's arch rivals, Nyíregyháza Spartacus FC.

-Videoton and DVTK have met 79 times in the 1st Division, with Videoton winning 43 of the matchups, while DVTK won 25 times against their friend-turned-rivals.
+Videoton and DVTK have met 82 times in the 1st Division, with Videoton winning 44 of the matchups, while DVTK won 26 times against their friend-turned-rivals.
 Their first meeting was in March 1968, a game which Videoton won 1–0.
 DVTK's first victory over Videoton came in August 1968, when they beat the West Hungarian team 2–0 in front of 18,000 spectators.
 From October 1970 until August 1976, Diósgyőr was winless against Videoton.
 The streak was broken on 20 August 1976, when the Miskolc side beat Videoton 1–0, thanks to a late goal from Ferenc Oláh.
 In March 1978, DVTK beat Videoton away for only the third time in history, with a brace from Borostyán.
 This was followed up by a 4-year winless run against Videoton, with the club's next victory over the red and blues coming in October 1982.
 In May 1979, Videoton ended DVTK's year and a half long undefeated home game streak.
 Videoton won the game 0–1, with a goal from Ferenc Csongrádi.